vinodkumarhs1962/skinspire_V2/Project_docs/Authentication/Authentication system test documentation.md

 4. **Development Confidence**: Clear feedback on the impact of code changes
 5. **Operational Readiness**: Confirmation that systems are functioning as expected

-By maintaining both unit test and integration test capabilities, the verification system provides a comprehensive approach to ensuring the SkinSpire HMS authentication system remains secure, reliable, and user-friendly throughout its development lifecycle.
+By maintaining both unit test and integration test capabilities, the verification system provides a comprehensive approach to ensuring the Skinspire HMS authentication system remains secure, reliable, and user-friendly throughout its development lifecycle.